We Compare the Best Gas Leaf Blowers to See Which Rise Above

 For professional landscapers, a heavier backpack blower might not bother them too much.
 However, if you can get more air volume, speed, and force out of a lighter package…wouldn’t you want to?
 We look at the overall weight and size when making our choices and pay special attention to handheld leaf blowers, which benefit from reduced weight.

-Of course, blowers with less power often come in lighter and smaller.
+Of course, blowers with less power are often lighter and smaller.
 As a result, this spec tends to weigh more aggressively towards homeowner and handheld tools.

 Ease of Starting